sr99622/wabash/README.md

 virsh undefine wabash-vm --remove-all-storage
 ```

+&nbsp;
+### Build the Program on the Virtual Machine
 ---

-### Building the Program on the Virtual Machine

-After installing Linux Mint 21 on the virutal machine, it is optional to update the software as recommended by the operating system.
+After installing Linux Mint 21 on the virtual machine, it is optional to update the software as recommended by the operating system.
 To start the build procedure, install git and download the repository as follows.
 Please note the `cd wabash` command to change the current directory to `wabash`.
 This is the location from which repository scripts should be run.

 ```
 sudo apt install git